Talks. Panels. Media

 TV is always a blast.
 For a while, I was a regular guest doing science demonstrations on a daytime television show at a local station in Ottawa Canada.
 I also made some appearances on morning weather crosses and interviews about some of the programs at the Canada Science and Technology Museum.
 Most recently, I was on Channel Seven’s Morning Show, doing science experiments with Kylie Gillies and Larry Emdur (watch).
 We made a bit of a mess and had a cheeky giggle — it was good fun.

-I’ve also chatted science on the radio on ABC Radio National, ABC 702 Sydney and 2SER and was a special guest on a podcast about the importance of scientific literacy and student-led learning (listen).
+I’ve also chatted science on the radio on ABC Radio National, ABC 702 Sydney and 2SER (listen).
+I was a guest on a few podcasts including InSitu Science where I chatted to James about the importance of scientific literacy and student-led learning (listen).
 Refraction Media did a story with me a couple of years back about science education and the role of museums (read).
 I was also invited to write for Open Forum about the announcement of the Australian Space Agency (read).
+The Education Review did a video interview with me about the findings of my study on how science experiences can show students the creative side of science (watch).

 I really enjoy being a panel guest where I have the opportunity to have a more informal discussion with other panellists and the audience.
 Most recently I was invited to be on a panel at the International Astronautical Congress in Adelaide to discuss the status and future of Citizen Science with James Graf (Deputy Director for Earth Science and Technology at NASA Jet Propulsion Laboratory) and Danielle Wood (Researcher in Engineering and Space Policy at Johns Hopkins University).